 There is so much artwork that temporary exhibitions are renewed every two years to bring out different pieces or modern and contemporary art so that there is always something new to discover.

-16. Famous artists who have exhibited here
+16. World famous artists have exhibited here.

 Some of the famous artists who have had their works exhibited here include: